Richmond Green Regional Park Redevelopment

 Project update

-Work in the park will continue into Fall 2025 with construction necessary to prepare the site for Phase 2.
-This work is expected to occur throughout Fall 2025.
+Work in the park will continue through Fall 2025 with construction necessary to prepare the Operations Workplace Centre site for Phase 2.

 The second phase of construction is expected to begin in early 2026.
 Work will include the development of the following park amenities: